 These are, by my estimation, the five worst Star Trek movies.
 Unfortunately for the cast of Star Trek The Next Generation… three of their four movies fall into this group!
 It’s not their fault; yhey got stuck with some really sub-par scripts.

-Next time out we’ll hit the middle of the pack, in which I suspect we’ll see the “reboot” Star Trek films make their debut.
+Click here for Part 2, where we hit the middle of the pack, in which the “reboot” Star Trek films make their debut.